Introduction

 Common Causes of a Broken Tooth

 Biting hard foods such as nuts, boiled sweets, or ice is one of the most frequent causes of tooth fractures.
+The force exerted during chewing can exceed what weakened or previously restored teeth can withstand.
 Similarly, accidental trauma from falls, sports injuries, or impacts to the face can cause teeth to chip, crack, or break more substantially.
-If your tooth broke during a meal, our guide on what to do when a tooth breaks while eating provides specific advice for that situation.

 Meet Dr. Yasha Shirazi